-Israel Partners With Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria
+Israel Partners with Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria

-CBN News was given an exclusive look at what up until now was a secret IDF mission.
-It’s a one of a kind Middle East story that combines the Israel Defense Forces, a Christian ministry and the brutality of the Syrian civil war.
+NAHARIYA, Israel – CBN News was given an exclusive look at what up until now was a secret IDF mission.
+It’s a one-of-a-kind Middle East story that combines the Israel Defense Forces, a Christian ministry and the brutality of the Syrian civil war.

 The story begins on the Golan Heights in the dead of night.
-Israeli soldiers are inside Syria.
-Using night vision goggles, flashlights and hope, because since Israel is providing life-saving medical supplies for Syrians caught in their long and bloody civil war.
+Israeli soldiers are inside Syria using night vision goggles, flashlights and hope because Israel is providing life-saving medical supplies for Syrians caught in their long and bloody civil war.

 For this mission, they have a Christian partner, an aid group called Frontier Alliance International or F.A.I.